sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 `ssh-add $env:USERPROFILE\.ssh\admin-key`

 The ssh-agent in Windows will now automatically retrieve the local private key and pass it to SSH client.\
-Upload both keys into Termius and JuiceSSH on tablet and phone.
-Or create new set of keys for each devices to SSH in.
+Create new set of keys for each devices (Tablet, Phone) to SSH in.
 Then standby to add those public keys onto the server when ready.

-Initiate & Deployment of Server
+## Initiate & Deployment of Server

 When signing up with DO, Hetzner or any other VPS providers, and if there is an option to “park” public keys at their console, can paste in 2 public keys.\
 If not sign up account and deploy with root password.